cwaldbieser/logopy/docs/turtle_backends.rst

 ================

-By default, when *logopy* is run, it will not activate any turtle graphics unless either the :option:`-i` (interactive) flag is used or if the program specified by the :option:`-f` option invokes any turtle commands.
-In either of these cases, the default Python-TKinter turtle backend is launched.
+By default, when *logopy* is run, it will not activate any turtle graphics unless one of the turtle sub-commands is used (`gui`, `svg`) or if the program specified by the :option:`-f` option invokes any turtle commands.
+In the latter case, the default Python-TKinter turtle backend is launched.

-Other back ends can be specified with explicit options.
+Specific sub-commands can be used to activate individual turtle back ends.

 Python-TKinter Turtle Graphics
 ------------------------------